 1. Course Bachelor of Veterinary Medicine

 2. Year 2

-3. Applicable to Academic Year 2022/23
+3. Applicable to Academic Year 2023/24

 4. Aspects of Course Covered by Examination

 All subjects taught in Years 1 and 2

 5. Form of Examination

-5.1.
-Written Papers Paper 1: Multiple choice questions (MCQ); up to 11⁄2 hours Paper 2: Problem Solving / Integrated Reasoning Questions (integrated PSQ format); up to 3 hours Paper 3: Problem Solving / Integrated Reasoning Questions (research paper and mini-DL format); up to 3 hours
+5.1 Written Papers Paper 1: Multiple choice questions (MCQ); up to 11⁄2 hours Paper 2: Problem Solving / Integrated Reasoning Questions (integrated PSQ format); up to 3 hours Paper 3: Problem Solving / Integrated Reasoning Questions (research paper and mini-DL format); up to 3 hours

+5.2 Structured Orals Integrated Structure and Function (ISF) oral exam related to subjects taught in the Year 2.

-5.2 In Course Assessments One summative in-course assessment: An MCQ & PSQ paper (Term 1) Portfolio Assets
+5.3 In-Course Assessments Summative in-course assessment: an MCQ & PSQ paper (Term 1) Reflective Assets

-5.3.
-Practical Tests Structured orals (integrated structure and function) related to subjects taught in the 2nd year.

-5.4.
-Critically Appraised Topic Report
+5.4 Critically Appraised Topic Report

+5.5 Additional Requirements Simulated client history taking sessions

 6. Marking Criteria

-6.1.
-Critically Appraised Topic Report The Common Grading Scheme (Projects) will be used as appropriate.
+6.1 Critically Appraised Topic Report The Common Grading Scheme (Long Answer Questions) will be used as appropriate.

-6.2.
-Multiple Choice Questions The number of marks available for each type of question will be clearly stated on the examination paper.
-A question left unanswered or deleted by the student will score zero.
+6.2 Multiple Choice Questions The number of marks available for each type of question will be clearly stated on the examination paper.
+A question left unanswered or deleted by the student will score 0 (zero).
 The pass mark for the MCQ papers will be set according to approved and accepted standard setting protocols, normalised and then scaled.

-6.3.
-Problem Solving / Integrated Reasoning Questions The number of marks allocated to each section of the question will be clearly stated, totalling 10 marks for the whole question.
+6.3 Problem Solving / Integrated Reasoning Questions The number of marks allocated to each section of the question will be clearly stated, totalling 10 marks for the whole question.
 The model answer will state how marks are to be allocated for specific factual answers, or the description or completion of a defined process.
 Where an answer must be judged more subjectively, the model answer must describe the quality of content, understanding, integration or expression required to attain the marks allocated for that answer.
 Fractional scores are permitted for each section.
 Where the mean for Paper 2 or Paper 3 is below 60%, a recognised standard setting method will be applied and the marks normalised, if the standard set pass mark falls below 50%.

-6.4.
-Integrated Structure and Function (ISF) Orals Each structured oral examination will be marked out of a maximum of ten marks with students accumulating marks by answering questions of increasing complexity.
+6.4 Integrated Structure and Function (ISF) Orals Each structured oral examination topic will be marked out of a maximum of ten with students accumulating marks by answering questions of increasing complexity.
 Highest marks will be obtained by students demonstrating integration of their knowledge.